Follow TV Tropes

 • Logo Joke: The Walt Disney Pictures logo turns into a doghouse.

-• My God, What Have I Done?: Dave learns in his dog form that his son Josh hates football and has only been pretending to love it as much as his father, because he feels that he will stop respecting him otherwise, much to Dave's shock.
-Compounding it, Josh reveals to his friend that he has intentionally been flunking math so his father will make him quit football and intends to flunk more classes if math does not suffice.
+• My God, What Have I Done?: While in his dog form, Dave learns that his son Josh hates football and has only been pretending to love it as much as his father, because he feels that Dave will stop respecting him otherwise, much to Dave's shock.
+Compounding it, Josh reveals to his friend that he has intentionally been flunking math so his father will make him quit football to focus on his studies and intends to flunk more classes if math does not suffice.

 • Not Listening to Me, Are You?: Frequently throughout the movie with Rebecca towards Dave.
 At one point she manages to get him to finally pay attention by slamming a stack of books on his desk.

-• Punch-Clock Villains: The mercenaries who capture Shaggy deliver him and then leave the story, having completed their job and not having any interest or investment in the rest of Kozak's plans.
+• Punch-Clock Villain: The mercenaries who capture Shaggy deliver him and then leave the story, having completed their job and not having any interest or investment in the rest of Kozak's plans.

-• Reptiles Are Abhorrent: Averted.
+• Reptiles Are Abhorrent: Inverted.
 The snake is very docile and friendly.

 • Side Effects Include...: Lance Strictland needs one of Dr. Kozak's serums to be able to walk and stay alive.
 Korak shows Strictland the genetically experimented snake in the laboratory, the snake rejuvenated thanks to the canine serum, but with side effects like having a dog's tail and canine behaviors.
 This makes Strictland angry, because he doesn't want to end up with the same side effects as the snake.